shijq23/elxr-metrics/docs/README.md

 make html
 ```

-After `make`, the newly generated API doc can be viewed at [\_build/html/index.html](_build/html/index.html).
+After `make` command, the newly generated API doc can be viewed at `_build/html/index.html`.

 ## Rebuild API doc

-After some code changes and to rebuild the HTML, go to the `docs` folder and run:
+After code changes and to rebuild the HTMLs, go to the `docs` folder and run:

 ```bash
 make clean html